 How to offer valuable content in the B2B sector?

 Fortunately, there are many forms of content marketing and ways to offer valuable content.
 I believe that active knowledge sharing will soon become a new trend.
-People know that they need to constantly learn and upskill, and they are increasingly interested in doing so online.
+People know that they need to learn and upskill constantly, and they are increasingly interested in doing so online.

-Now let's get down to details and see how to create your online academy.
+Now let's get down to the details and see how to create your online academy.